msarafos/overthewire/natas/natas12/readme.md

 - Change the '<random_characters>.jpg' to '<random_characters>.php' in order execute your exploit in the server and make a new (Forward) request.
 - There's a link responded back from the server.
 All you have to do is open it and view the password for the next level.

-Some explanatory pics can give you a more clear picture about what we are doing in this challenge.
+Some explanatory pics in this directory can give you a more clear picture about what we are doing in this challenge.